byteark/byteark-sdk-js/README.md

 ## Usages

-Now the only feature availabled is creating signed URL with ByteArk Signature Version 2
+Now the only feature availabled is creating signed URL with ByteArk Signature Version 2.

+First, create a ByteArkV2UrlSigner instance with access_id and access_secret. (access_id is currently optional for ByteArk Fleet).

+Then, call sign method with URL to sign, Unix timestamp that the URL should expired, and sign options.

+For sign options argument, you may include method, which determines which HTTP method is allowed (GET is the default is not determined), and may includes custom policies.

 ### Usage using ES6

+The following example will create a signed URL that allows to GET the resource within 1st January 2018:

 ```javascript
 import { ByteArkV2UrlSigner } from 'byteark-sdk';